ibmm-unibe-ch/Apaf1-foci-analysis/README.md

 python3 extract_frames.py path/to/input.csv
 ```

-Note: The script needs to be run from the folder containing the ./movies folder.
+Important: The script must be run from the directory that contains the ./movies folder.